African golden cat (Profelis aurata / Caracal aurata)

 - Caracal aurata celidogaster

 It may be found in the tropical rainforests of Equatorial Africa.
-It occurs on the territories of Sierra Leone, Senegal, Liberia, the Democratic Republic of Congo, the Central African Republic, the northern Angola, Kenya (which is uncertain, though) and Uganda.
+It occurs on the territories of Sierra Leone, Senegal, Liberia, the Democratic Republic of Congo, the Central African Republic, northern Angola, Kenya (which is uncertain, though) and Uganda.

 It prefers thick forests where it lives in the abundant undergrowth, often near rivers.
 It can be encountered in the bamboo forests, fog forests, and in the moors.
 For its habitats, it selects mostly dense overgrown territories, where it is easier to find food, in its case – rodents.